format37/gpt_plugin_sample/README.md

 Note: Keep in mind that the standalone plugin requires stopping your Flask application and opening port 80 during the SSL certificate issuance and renewal process.
 This can cause brief downtime for your application.
 If possible, consider using a reverse proxy (like Nginx) in front of your Flask application to handle SSL termination, which will also provide additional benefits like better performance, security, and flexibility.

 ### 4. Check the docker-compose.yml file
-Update the domain name
+Update the domain name in docker-compose.yml
-### 5. Run the docker-compose.yml file
+### 5. Run the container
 ```
 docker-compose up --build -d
 ```